Is your partner, child, parent or friend transitioning, or questioning their gender?

 It’s all valid.
 And you deserve to be heard.

 Now, you will have to be very careful about sharing your honest feelings with the person who is going through the gender journey.
 Expressing your thoughts and struggles to them can make them feel rejected, misunderstood and hurt.
 They are going through a lot, so it can be a burden for them to carry your feelings as well as their own.
-So it’s important to seek help elsewhere.
+So it’s important to find support elsewhere.

 Somewhere where you are not judged, but completely accepted – and most importantly, accept yourself through it all.